ryanblak/ml/README.md

-ml
+Machine Learning
 ==

-A collection of machine learning algorithms from Andrew Ng's Coursera course
+A collection of machine learning algorithms from the coursera machine learning course, implemented in Python.